JackSlater777/For-Heroes-3.58/универсально под ERA/+ WoG Fix Rus + Emerald Artifacts/readme.txt

+WoG Graphics Expansion + new artifacts.

-WoG Graphics Expansion.
+Author of WoG Graphics Expansion: Grossmaster

-Author: Grossmaster
+Author of New artifacts: JackSlater

 Also used materials made by:
 Valery